HA5ANT/FeatureShield/README.md

 - Accuracy unusually high: verify stratification and deduplication; consider group-aware split by `sha256`.
 - Memory pressure: reduce `NROWS` in `training.py` or use `src/test.py` for chunked inspection.
 - Path errors: change absolute constants to relative paths in the scripts.
+- GPU not detected: ensure a recent NVIDIA driver is installed.
+Verify GPU mode by checking that `tree_method="gpu_hist"` is set and watch for GPU utilization with tools like `nvidia-smi`.

 ---